 All messages are logged by the message daemon as they are received.
 The logs are kept in the msglog.log log file in the /var/spool/msg directory.
 The newmsglog shell script saves the last several versions of the log.
-The newmsglog script resides in /usr/tmf/bin for versions of TMF prior to 1.4, and in /usr/sbin for TMF 1.4 and later.
+The newmsglog script resides /usr/sbin.
 The versions are called msglog.log.0, msglog.log.1, and so on, with msglog.log.0 being the most recent.
 This script also instructs the message daemon to reopen the log file; it should be run from the crontab(1) command.